diegofrancisco/chatService/README.md

 # Chat Service
-A simple console chat service that allows the connection of multiple clients
+A simple console chat service that allows the multiple clients connections

 ## Table of Contents
 * [Requirements](#requirements)